hplgit/doconce/README.md

-> DocOnce is a modestly tagged (Markdown-like) markup language targeting web pages, scientific reports, software documentation, books, and slides involving much math and code in the text.
+> DocOnce is a modestly tagged (Markdown-like) markup language targeting scientific reports, software documentation, books, blog posts, and slides involving much math and code in the text.
 From DocOnce source you can generate LaTeX, Sphinx, HTML, IPython notebooks, Markdown, MediaWiki, and other formats.
+This means that you get the most up-to-date publishing technologies for paper, tablets, and
+> phones.